stelin41/super-fast-dumpster-diver/README.md

 ## Basic usage
 # Start database (stored in ./ch_data), make sure it is running when using loader.py or searcher.py
-docker compose up -d && sleep 10 # Wait a little for the db to fully start
+docker compose up -d && until curl -s http://localhost:8123/ping; do sleep 1; done # Wait a little for the db to fully start

 # Index a directory (recursively)
 ./loader.py /path/to/scan --schema emails